edenartlab/sd-lora-trainer/README.md

 3. Run a training run with `sh cog_test_train.sh`
 4. You can also go into the container with `cog run /bin/bash`

+## Full unet finetuning
+When running this trainer in native python, you can also perform full unet finetuning using something like (adjust to your needs)
+`python main.py train_configs/full_finetuning_example.json`

 ## TODO's